Ferdinand (film): Critical response

 Simran Hans of The Guardian gave the film a four out of five stars and said, "A flower-sniffing bull goes on a journey of self-discovery in this fun adaptation of a 30s children's book."
 Michael Rechtshaffen of The Hollywood Reporter also gave a positive review for the film, saying, "It's no Coco, but Ferdinand, a CG-animated adaptation of the classic 1936 Munro Leaf and Robert Lawson book about a flower-loving bull who'd rather sniff than fight, manages to squeak by with enough charming set-pieces and amusing sight gags to compensate for a stalling storyline."
 Katie Welsh of Chicago Tribune gave the film a negative review of two stars, saying, "With a lovely voice performance from Cena, the spirit of Ferdinand does shine through.
 But the rest of the story filler is mostly forgettable."
 Tara Brady of The Irish Times also gave the film a three out of five stars, saying, "Ferdinand may lack the all-out charm offensive of the studio's 2015 Snoopy and Charlie Brown vehicle, but it's not too far off in terms of quality and sweetness."

+Jane Horwitz of The Denver Post gave the film a positive review, noting that the adaptation "brims with bumptious fun and droll characters" while maintaining the story's moral heft and "poignant emotions" and resulting in a film that expands Ferdinand's world without losing the original book's gentle charm.
+Alonso Duralde of TheWrap also gave the film a positive review, saying that while it suffers from an excess of characters and subplots, it remains a "charming and energetic fable" that successfully translates a simple children's story into a "feature-length" comedy with genuine "heart" and "brilliant slapstick."
+David Bedwell of Frame Rated gave the film a positive review, saying that "with an entertaining mix of comedy, drama, and heart," its "heartwarming journey" captures the essence of its source material by balancing "ludicrous" slapstick with a "meaningful story" that "translates to the heart of human emotion."